 The Town Hall Theatre is located in the Campbelltown CBD and is a short walk from the Arts Centre precinct.
-Regular theatrical productions are put on by the Campbelltown Theatre Group Inc. Don’t miss this quality community theatre while you’re in town.
+Regular theatrical productions are put on by the Campbelltown Theatre Group Inc. Don’t miss the chance to check out some community theatre while you’re in town.
 The Theatre is said to be haunted by the ghost of Fred Fisher, whose demise in 1826 has been made famous through the Legend of Fisher’s Ghost.
 George Worrall, who was executed for the murder of Fred Fisher, rented the land on which these buildings stand.

 A short 14km away you’ll find the historic township of Camden, which is home to the recently opened (March 2018) Alan Baker Art Gallery at Macaria.
 The collection of Alan’s works that have been put together and hung in the Art Gallery is a collection that tells a story of life throughout the 20th Century through the eyes of a brilliant artist.
 The works capture part of history from those early years as an artist living Sydney, during the Great Depression, WW2 in New Guinea, serving in the A.I.F, the tragedy of losing two of his sons in a boating accident on the Georges River, to then moving to the Oaks near Camden, NSW.
 The gallery is located at 37 John Street Camden and is open to the public from Thursday through to Sunday from 11am to 4pm.

 Cobbitty Gallery is another local must see as they have a large range of work on display but also have some really quirky sculptures, resin pieces, and wood work.
 They run art classes regularly, and you guessed it, there is an artisan bakery, Cobbitty Bakehouse, located at the front of the gallery.
 Leave yourself plenty of time to visit this one as there’s lots to see (and eat).